 How to get there by public transport from Beijing

 How to get around once you are there

 Huanghuacheng Great Wall opening hours

 CHINA.
-So familiar to this Buenos Aires-born girl with an eclectic Chinese neighbourhood in town.
+So familiar to this Buenos Aires-born girl with an eclectic Chinese neighborhood in town.
 A school friend nicknamed "The Chinese", and a mandatory Sunday family lunch at the --guess what?-- Chinese Restaurant by the park.
-I didn't realize how Chinese culture influenced my whole life till we landed in Beijing.
+I didn't realize how Chinese culture influenced my whole life until we landed in Beijing.

 But, the challenges weren’t the heat, the fame or the Jetlag.
 It was deciding which section of the Great Wall we should visit.